QiGuan1920/scXDR2025/README.md

 - **Cross-Dataset Prediction**: The model can be applied across different single-cell datasets, enhancing its versatility and applicability in various research scenarios.

-- **Comprehensive Integration**: scXDR integrates diverse data types and advanced approaches to improve the prediction of drug responses, offering a powerful tool for cancer research.
+- **End-to-End & User-Friendly**: scXDR is an end-to-end, well-encapsulated framework with simple and efficient function calls, allowing users to smoothly perform drug response prediction.

 ## Applications